ciaraosull/project-3-mastermind/README.md

 **Game Won**

 * If the user guesses correctly before their 10 attempts are up, a Winner message displays.
-The standard ascii front from pyfiglet is used to display this message as it is big and compliments the title at the start of the game.
+The standard ASCII front from pyfiglet is used to display this message as it is big and compliments the title at the start of the game.

     ![Winner Screenshot](/assets/images/winner-screenshot.png)